pjvdl/Marlin/README.md

     <br />
     <a href="https://fosstodon.org/@marlinfirmware"><img alt="Follow MarlinFirmware on Mastodon" src="https://img.shields.io/mastodon/follow/109450200866020466?domain=https%3A%2F%2Ffosstodon.org&logoColor=%2300B&style=social"></a>
 </p>

+**This fork of the Marlin printer firmware incorporates some adjustments for the Creality Ender 5 Pro equipped with a BLTouch and Swiss hotend.**

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!